 Under no circumstances can any human be expected to assume, guess, or foresake themselves for no other reason than to placate themselves for someone lazier or less motivated than themselves.

 I, for one, was raised to take pride in what I do; that any job doing is worth doing well.
-My own personal belief is that half-assed is not an acceptable outcome.
+My own personal belief is that half-assed is not an acceptable contribution or outcome.

 I hold myself to very high standards of respect, accomplishment, treatment of others, professional conduct, and humanity.

 That is a bold statement, one that very few people can make for themselves.